ubern-mia/bender/README.md

 ## Episode 2: “Medical image computing is not the same as computing on medical images”

+See [glossary](/episode02/glossar.md) for a glossary of common terms used in the Deep Learning world, with a special focus on Medical Imaging and clinical lingo.

 ## Episode 3: “Modeling”

 ## Episode 4: “Evaluating your model: we are out of the sandbox”